Blackberry yoghurt chia parfait in a jar

 Blackberry Yogurt Chia Parfait Step-by-Step:

-In a large mixing bowl, stir together the yoghurt, chia seeds, and honey.
+In a large mixing bowl, stir together the yogurt, chia seeds, and honey.

 Let it sit for 10–15 minutes.